trancethehuman/second-blockchain/Readme.md

 - hash: quick definition: takes in an input (previous hash + timestamp + pending transactions + nonce), and generates an output that makes it impossible to reverse engineer.
 The hash calculation in this blockchain uses sha256 (which is taken from cryptojs).
 - nonce: increase this variable as I try different combinations of hashes so that I don't try the same hash twice.
 This is basically mining coins $$$$.

+## How to use:
+- Retrieve Balance:
+- Block validation: